markos-diomataris/Obstacle-Avoidance-Planar-Robot/README.md

 ## Obstacle-Avoidance-Planar-Robot <h1>
-#### This code sumulates an N-R planar robot that implements a closed loop system for performing tasks in space while avoiding moving obstacles.
+#### This code simulates an N-R planar robot that implements a closed loop system for performing tasks in space while avoiding moving obstacles.
 Tweak it and use it ;)

 usage:
 python3 run.py [auto|manual]